massfords/jekyll-now/_posts/2016-6-12-Reasons-for-Multi-Module-Maven.md

 I like to separate the actual UI files for the web-app to its own module and often times to its own top level module.
 I'm showing it as another child module here but I've found that the tools to build a web ui application like AngularJS or similar is very different than a Java application so it may make sense for you to kick this out to its own top level module.

-One plus of having it as a separate module is that the UI guys never need to both building/checking out the whole web app.
+One plus of having it as a separate top level module is that the UI guys never need to build or even check out the whole web app.
 They can work locally with mock services and develop the entire web application UI independent of the server if they choose.

 Whichever style you choose, this module will ultimately produce a WAR that contains just the HTML/JS and other supporting files for the web app UI.
-It's important that it's a WAR because we'll use the maven-war-plugin overlay feature in order to merge this into our web-app
+It's important that it's a WAR because we'll use the [maven-war-plugin overlay](http://maven.apache.org/plugins/maven-war-plugin/overlays.html) feature in order to merge this into our web-app

 ### web module